merelscholman/DiscoGeM/README.md

  ## DiscoGeM 1.5

 DiscoGeM 1.5 is the re-annotation of the English data in DiscoGeM 1.0 using the forced-choice connective insertion approach employed in DiscoGeM 2.0, in contrast to the two-step free connective insertion method of DiscoGeM 1.0.
-3223 annotations have been conducted by the same workers on the same items using both methods, with 3 years' time span in between, allowing direct comparison of annotation methods.
+3223 annotations have been conducted by the same workers on the same items using both methods, with a three-year gap in between, enabling a direct comparison of annotation approaches.

  ## DiscoGeM 2.0